 \section{Related Work}

-\paragraph{3D Object Detection with LiDAR or Camera} 3D object detection targets at predicting 3D bounding box and can be conducted based on 3D point clouds from LiDARs or 2D images from cameras.
-LiDAR-based methods mainly encode the raw LiDAR point clouds~\citep{pointnet, pointnet++}, or the voxelized into sparse voxel~\citep{voxelnet} to process the input source as multi-resolution features.
-Based on those 3D features, various single-stage, two-stage 3D detection heads~\citep{pvrcnn, point-rcnn, voxel-rcnn, deformable-pvrcnn, second, 3dssd, sassd, cia-ssd, pointpillars, centerpoint, second,part-a2,pillardet} are proposed to predict the 3D bounding boxes of target objects.
+\paragraph{3D Object Detection with LiDAR or Camera} The goal of 3D object detection is to predict the 3D bounding box.
+Methods based on LiDAR mainly involve encoding the raw LiDAR point clouds~\citep{pointnet, pointnet++}, or voxelizing them into sparse voxels~\citep{voxelnet}.
+Building upon these 3D features, a variety of single-stage and two-stage 3D detection approaches~\citep{pvrcnn, point-rcnn, voxel-rcnn, deformable-pvrcnn, second, 3dssd, sassd, cia-ssd, pointpillars, centerpoint, second, part-a2, pillardet} have been proposed to predict the 3D bounding boxes of the target objects.

-Another series of works focus on camera-based method which encodes single-view or multi-view images with 2D backbones such as ResNet~\citep{resnet}.
-Due to a lack of depth information, 2D-to-3D detection heads are devised to enhance 2D features with implicitly or explicitly predicted depth to generate the 3D bounding box~\citep{liu2022petr,liu2022petrv2,detr3d, huang2021bevdet, reading2021categorical,xie2022m,huang2022bevdet4d,li2022bevformer,wang2021fcos3d}.
+Another series of works focus on camera-based methods, wherein single-view or multi-view images are encoded using 2D backbones like ResNet~\citep{resnet}.
+Due to the absence of depth information, 2D-to-3D detection heads are developed to augment 2D features with implicitly or explicitly predicted depth, enabling the generation of 3D bounding boxes~\citep{liu2022petr, liu2022petrv2, detr3d, huang2021bevdet, reading2021categorical, xie2022m, huang2022bevdet4d, li2022bevformer, wang2021fcos3d}.

-\paragraph{LiDAR-camera Fusion} Because of the complementary properties of LiDARs and cameras, recent methods propose jointly optimizing both modalities and achieving superior accuracy compared to LiDAR- or camera-only methods.
-As in Figure~\ref{fig:overview} (a) and (b), these methods can be largely divided into two categories depending on the fusion stages: (a) shallow fusion decorates the point clouds or shallow LiDAR features with image features to enrich the LiDAR inputs with the image semantic prior~\citep{pointpainting,yin2021multimodal,xu2021fusionpainting,chen2022autoalign,chen2022autoalignv2,wu2022sparse,Li_2022_CVPR,focalsconv-chen,chen2022scaling,deepfusion1}; (b) deep fusion lifts image features into 3D space and combines them in the middle or deep stages of the backbone~\citep{liang2018deep,epnet}.
+\paragraph{LiDAR-camera Fusion} Due to the complementary properties of LiDARs and cameras, recent methods propose the joint optimization of both modalities, achieving superior accuracy compared to methods that rely solely on LiDAR or cameras.
+Illustrated in Figure~\ref{fig:overview} (a) and (b), these methods can be broadly categorized into two groups based on their fusion stages: (a) Shallow fusion enhances the point clouds or shallow LiDAR features with image features, enriching the LiDAR inputs with image semantic priors~\citep{pointpainting, yin2021multimodal, xu2021fusionpainting, chen2022autoalign, chen2022autoalignv2, wu2022sparse, Li_2022_CVPR, focalsconv-chen, chen2022scaling, deepfusion1}. (b) Deep fusion involves lifting image features into 3D space and integrating them in the middle or deep stages of the backbone network~\citep{liang2018deep, epnet}.